singmann/psytml/README.rst

     * PsyTml(self, size, position=None)
-        (create an object for presenting html files) o  *size* is the size of the html in pixel o  *position* is either a list of length two indicating the position (origin is top left) or None which results in centering the window.
+        (create an object for presenting html files)
+        -  *size* is the size of the html in pixel
+        -  *position* is either a list of length two indicating the position (origin is top left) or None which results in centering the window.

-    * PsyTML has one method: viewPsyTml(self, html) (display the specified html page) o  *html* string with the location of an html file to be presented
+    * PsyTML has one method: viewPsyTml(self, html) (display the specified html page)
+        -  *html* string with the location of an html file to be presented

     * Start(self, id, condition=False)
         (show a dialog with id and possibly condition.
 This class was written, because for the first time a PyQt Window is displayed above a pyglet window, the background does not have the correct color.
 After running Start, it works)
-        o  *id* Participant id
+        -  *id* Participant id
-        o  *condition* Participant condition, the default (False) shows no condition.
+        -  *condition* Participant condition, the default (False) shows no condition.

 The examples folder contains some simple examples.